-After a thorough review, the Integration Panel was unanimous in accepting the following LGRs for Devanagari, Gujarati, Gurmukhi, Hebrew, Kannada, Malayalam, Oriya, Sinhala, Tamil and Telugu for integration into LGR-3.
-The Integration Panel unanimously continued the deferral of the proposed LGR for Armenian, because its interaction with other scripts cannot be fully evaluated at this time; the IP also decided to defer the proposal for Cyrillic on the same grounds.
+After a thorough review, the Integration Panel was unanimous in accepting the following new LGRs for integration into LGR-4: Bengali (Bangla) and Chinese.

+The Integration Panel unanimously continued the deferral of the proposed LGRs for Armenian and Cyrillic because their interaction with other scripts cannot be fully evaluated at this time.
 These proposals are not rejected, but deferred for review in the context of a future LGR.